Fritz Strassmann: World War II

-In 1946 Strassmann became professor of inorganic chemistry and nuclear chemistry at the University of Mainz.
+Post-war

 Administrative responsibilities

+In April 1945, Hahn and other German physicists were taken into custody as part of Operation Epsilon and interned at Farm Hall, Godmanchester, near Cambridge, England.
+In Hahn's absence, Strassmann became director of the chemistry section of the institute.
+Strassman became professor of inorganic chemistry and nuclear chemistry at the University of Mainz in 1946.

-The Institute consisted of two departments: Mass Spectrometry and Nuclear Physics was Josef Mattauch's department, while Nuclear Chemistry was Strassmann's department.
+The Institute consisted of two departments: Mass Spectrometry and Nuclear Physics were Josef Mattauch's departments, while Nuclear Chemistry was Strassmann's department.
 Mattauch was appointed director of the institute.
 Mattauch developed tuberculosis, and, in his absence, Strassman became acting director in 1948.
 As of 1949, the Kaiser-Wilhelm Institute was renamed the Max Planck Institute for Chemistry, and moved from Tailfingen to Mainz, Germany.
 In 1950 Strassmann became the official director of the institute.
-After Mattauch returned to the institute in 1951, there was considerable conflict over the allocation of resources to their respective departments.
+After Mattauch returned in 1951, there was considerable conflict over the allocation of resources to their respective departments.

 Renewed research

 In 1953, Strassmann gave up the directorship, choosing instead to focus on his research and scholarship at the University of Mainz.
 He succeeded in building up the department's capabilities, and he worked directly with students.
 Strassmann began these undertakings at the University of Mainz with a few scattered rooms and very little money.
-He negotiated with the university and with Badische Anilin- und Soda-Fabriken (B.A.S.F.) to fund an institute for the chemical sciences at the university with a focus on nuclear chemistry.
+He negotiated with the university and with Badische Anilin- und Soda-Fabriken (BASF) to fund an institute for the chemical sciences at the university with a focus on nuclear chemistry.
 He also lobbied the German federal government to fund a neutron generator, a nuclear reactor for research purposes, and a special institute for nuclear chemistry.
 Strassman's creation, the Institute for Nuclear Chemistry, officially opened on 3 April 1967.